DEST-bio/DEST_freeze1/mappingPipeline/README.md

 <arg $4: metadata>
 ```
 ### Options of the script
 Our code has 2 parts.
 The first part "Get Sample information" leverages the array job task id "SLURM_ARRAY_TASK_ID" to iterate over the metadata file and extract all important information about the files.
 Accordingly, the script removes the header of the meatadata file and saves the population name "pop", SRX id "srx", and the number of flies pooled "numFlies".
-The script assumes that this information corresponds to the columns 1, 14, and 12, respectively in the metadata file (here stored in the $4 variable; i.e., argument 4) --> [make sure the file looks like this](https://github.com/DEST-bio/DEST_freeze1/blob/main/populationInfo/samps.csv)</br>.
+The script assumes that this information corresponds to the columns 1, 14, and 12, respectively in the metadata file (here stored in the $4 variable; i.e., argument 4) --> [make sure the file looks like this](https://github.com/DEST-bio/DEST_freeze1/blob/main/populationInfo/samps_10Nov2020.csv)</br>.

-**If the data runs locally:** It is important to note that the script can be modified to run on local data by modifying the "srx=<...>" portion of the code below to ensure the code is capturing the name of the reads.
-One option is to modify column 14 of metadata file to reflect the correct name of the reads file.

 ```bash
 # This is an example.
 Do not Run